Everyone’s up for some fun at a party. These games make sure it happens.

 Once construction time is over, each team’s tower is measured.
 The team with the tallest tower earns 25 points.

 Then, each team will have a chance to roll their ball at one opposing team’s tower from a specified distance.
-(Obviously, distance must be equal for each roll.)
+(Obviously, the distance must be equal for each roll.)
 Any team whose tower remains upright receives an additional 50 points.

 The rules: Teams can arrange their coins in any configuration, but obviously it is to their advantage to head upwards while keeping a strong base.